| Copyright | (c) Justin Le 2015 |

 Returns a string representation of the internal constructor of the

-.
+Auto.
 Useful for debugging the result of compositions and functions

-and seeing how they affect the internal structure of the Auto
+and seeing how they affect the internal structure of the Auto.

 In the order of efficiency, AutoFuncs tend to be faster than